 a) there is no actual catching up – once you lost hours of sleep your body feels the impact and needs to deal with it (however long that takes and whether you feel it or not)

 b) with sleeping in you are creating instability for your body in its natural biorhythms like our 24-hour biological cycles that support us in many different ways to perform at our best (aka circadian rhythms)

 Both of these instabilities have consequences your body has to rectify in some or the other way.
 If you read my article on why coffee is not your best friend, then you know how much sleep deprivation is costing you and what detrimental effects it can have on the body (even just 1 hour less than your ideal sleep time per night!).

 To keep yourself in balance as best as possible, make it a habit to go to bed & wake up at the same time every day, yes even on weekends.
 No one said you have to wake up at 5 am anyway, so you can easily choose the best time for your body and stick with it.

 When will you start habit stacking?

 The habits above certainly are neither a complete list nor are they all necessary for you to implement.
-They simply are an inspiration for you to get started or improve your daily habits.
+They simply are an inspiration for you to get started with habit stacking or improve your existing habits.